-This customized study will help you evaluate your use of SAT and/or SAT Subject Test scores and other measures in your course placement decisions.
+This customized study will help you evaluate your use of SAT score(s) and other measures in your course placement decisions.
 It will show you how well these criteria work alone and in combination to predict whether a student is likely to be successful in a specific course at your school.

 An ACES placement study helps you optimize your placement policies, which benefits both your institution and your students: Appropriate placement cuts down on time wasted when students take classes they’re not prepared for or classes they could skip.

 Designing Your Study

 Get an overview of how to design your study below.
 For detailed step-by-step instructions, download the ACES SAT Placement Validity Study Guide (.pdf/774KB) or see the FAQ at the bottom of this page.

 Choosing a Criterion and Predictors

 In an ACES study, a criterion means a measure of student success that can be used to validate your admission or placement policies.
 The standard criterion for an ACES SAT placement validity study is an end-of-course grade in a specific college course.
 We recommend that you choose the course into which you place your students rather than the course out of which you will place students.

 A predictor means a measure that you’re using to make your decisions and whose effectiveness you want to analyze.
-The standard predictors for an ACES SAT placement validity study are SAT and/or SAT Subject Test scores.
+The standard predictor for an ACES SAT placement validity study is at least one SAT score.
 You can also add additional predictors such as your own institution’s placement tests to the study.